-Remembering Slavery, Resistance, and Freedom is a project that seeks to develop memorial events, exhibits and/or projects to recognize the 150th anniversary of the Emancipation Proclamation through discussions and engagement with Virginia's African-descended communities and other interested groups.
-These commemorations will honor the rich and complex lives, contributions, and sacrifices of enslaved and free Africans and African Americans.
+Remembering Slavery, Resistance, and Freedom (The Remembering Project) seeks to develop memorial events, exhibits and/or projects to recognize the sesquiscentennial of the Civil War and Emancipation Proclamation through discussions and engagement with Virginia's African-descended communities and other interested groups.
+The memorial events that have proceeded from this engagement are designed to attract a multi-cultural and diverse audience of Virginians and visitors to the Commonwealth.
+These commemorations honor the rich and complex lives, contributions, and sacrifices of enslaved and free Africans and African Americans.

-This work is being carried out in partnership with the Abraham Lincoln Bicentennial Subcommittee of the Martin Luther King Memorial Commission of the Virginia General Assembly and the Virginia Foundation for the Humanities.
+This work is being carried out in partnership with the Abraham Lincoln Bicentennial Subcommittee of the Dr. Martin Luther King Jr. Memorial Commission of the Virginia General Assembly and the Virginia Foundation for the Humanities.

 For more information, please contact the Remembering Project at [[w|remembering]] or call us at (757) 221-7889.